-Riker Danzig has the capacity to handle a wide range of complicated and challenging business and commercial matters.
-We are engaged in all types of complex litigation under the Uniform Commercial Code involving sales of goods, security interests, equipment leasing and financing, and holder in due course status.
+Riker Danzig is engaged in all types of complex litigation under the Uniform Commercial Code involving sales of goods, security interests, equipment leasing and financing, and holder in due course status.
 We are active in litigation concerning distribution contracts, commercial fraud claims (including fraudulent conveyances), replevin actions, maritime leases, and franchise disputes.

 Our litigators have extensive experience with antitrust and securities fraud claims arising under both state and federal law in private litigation.
-We have been involved in both the prosecution and the defense of a wide range of cases involving RICO, and claims of tortious interference, unlawful dealer termination claims, claims under the New Jersey Franchise Practices Act, restraints of trade, commercial fraud and illegal boycotts.
-We have also represented clients in antitrust defense work involving grand jury investigations and Civil Investigative Demands by the Antitrust Division of the U.S. Department of Justice.
+We have been involved in both the prosecution and the defense of a wide range of cases involving RICO, and claims of tortious interference, claims under the New Jersey Franchise Practices Act, restraints of trade and commercial fraud.

 For many years, we have represented the world’s largest manufacturer of computer and electronic equipment in New Jersey suits involving its products, employees, services and licensed programs.
 We represent various companies in commercial litigation matters involving copyrights, trademarks, post-employment restrictive covenants, trade secret agreements and technology-related matters.